 The University has entered into hedging transactions via various interest-rate swaps and options and has maintained those positions since fiscal year 2010.
-The fair value of derivatives was \$2.3 million as of August 31, 2013, and was in a liability position of \$9.5 million as of August 31, 2012.
-These swaps and options had a notional value of \$400 million at August 31, 2013, and 2012.
+The fair value of derivatives was in a liability position of \$6.2 million as of August 31, 2014, and fair value was \$2.3 million as of August 31, 2013.
+These swaps and options had a notional value of \$400 million at August 31, 2014, and 2013.
 These instruments are held in the fixed income asset class in the summary of changes in investments within Level 3.

 Credit exposure represents the University's potential loss if all the counterparties fail to perform under the terms of the contracts, and if all collateral, if any, becomes worthless.
 This exposure is measured by the fair value of the cash collateral held at the counterparties at the reporting date.
 The University manages its exposure to credit risk by using highly rated counterparties, establishing risk-control limits, and obtaining collateral where appropriate.
 As a result, the University has limited credit risk.
 The University has entered into margin collateral agreements with major investment banks that impose a \$1 million threshold on both parties.
-As of August 31, 2013, the University held collateral of \$2.9 million from one counterparty.
+As of August 31, 2014, the University posted collateral of \$6 million to one counterparty.
 To date, the University has not incurred any losses on derivative financial instruments due to counterparty nonperformance.

 The University has hired an external manager to use derivative financial instruments to obtain market exposure in equity and fixed income indices on excess cash balances.
-As of August 31, 2013, and 2012, the outstanding notional value of these derivatives was \$162 million and \$108 million, respectively.
-They had realized gains for fiscal year 2013 of \$21.9 million and for fiscal year 2012 of \$1.7 million.
+As of August 31, 2014, and 2013, the outstanding notional value of these derivatives was \$224 million and \$162 million, respectively.
+They had realized gains for fiscal year 2014 of \$31.2 million and for fiscal year 2013 of \$21.9 million.